LandOfTheRair/landoftherair-old/README.md

 You also get access to some commands in-game:

+* `@allegiance <allegiance>` - change your allegiance to `allegiance`.
+If `GM` is specified, then you will be non-hostle to everything, and they will be non-hostile to you
 * `@gold <num>` - create <num> gold on your tile
 * `@item <item name>` - create a particular item on your tile
 * `@itemdupe` - copy your right hand to your left hand